Reed-CompBio/BIO331-F20/README.md

 - If you get an error that `pip` is not found and you are using Anaconda, try using `pip` within a `conda` environment: [here is some documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment).

 - If you get an error that `pip` is not found and you are not using Anaconda, then try installing `pip` according to [these instructions](https://pip.pypa.io/en/stable/installing/).

+- If none of these work, ask Anna.

 Test that the packages are properly installed by uncommenting Line 10 of `lab2.py`, replacing `'YOUR EMAIL','YOUR PASSWORD'` with your GraphSpace email and password, and running `lab2.py` without an error.
 Line 10 establishes a GraphSpace "session", which establishes a connection with the GraphSpace server.